 Cattail Plant Care

-With the right conditions, you can develop a cattail colony in no time at all and require little maintenance.
+With the right conditions, you can develop a cattail colony in no time at all that requires little maintenance.
 They do, of course, need the right amount of moisture, and they can become invasive if not kept in check in bottomless containers or something similar.
 Their spreading rhizomes can be tough to get rid of once established.
 However, they are a great choice in boggy environments where other plants struggle to survive.

 Cattails need no help getting through even harsh winters in their native climate.
 These hardy plants will come back reliably year after year.